her3ticAVI/BlabberFish/README.md

   <a href="https://x.com/BHinfoSecurity"><img src="https://img.shields.io/github/stars/her3ticAVI/BlabberFish?style=flat-square&color=rgb(255%2C218%2C185)" alt="BlabberFish Stars" /></a>

 <p class="align center">
 <h4><code>BlabberFish</code> is a dedicated web server application and CLI tool engineered to simplify and automate the documentation of audio conversations.
 It takes raw audio files and converts them into structured, readable text transcripts.
-The goal of this tool is to create ease of documentation for pentesters in the social engineering sphere.</h4>
+The goal of this tool is to create ease of documentation for pentesters in the social engineering sphere.
+All audio fed into BlabberFish is handled locally (Hugging Face won't get your data).</h4>
 </p>

 <div style="text-align: center;">